itu-tid/lecture-notes/Lectures/T1-Intro-to-React.md

 Most applications sooner or later rely on lists of things that you want to process.

-In React, to render lists:
-- You rely on `for` loops and  `array.map()`
+### In React, to render lists you rely on `for` loops and  `array.map()`

-- You must use a `key` attribute for every element in a list
+### You must use a `key` attribute for every element in a list
 - must be unique
 - can be the database ID, UUID, or anything else unique
 - important internally for React's rendering
+- if you don't do this, your console will be full of

 Nice examples of rendering lists and filtering at: *Describing the UI* > [Rendering Lists](https://react.dev/learn/rendering-lists).
 Also nice exercises at the bottom of the page.